 When connected, it is easy to identify a general price movement of a currency pair throughout a time period and determine currency patterns.

-Forex widgets can help you to enhance your trading experience.
-Some of the more popular widgets include, Live rates feed, Live Commodities Quotes, Live Indices Quotes, and market update widgets.
+Forex widgets can help to enhance your trading experience.
+Some of the more popular widgets include Live rates feed, Live Commodities Quotes, Live Indices Quotes, and market update widgets.

-We are a leading global broker, committed to providing services tailored to the needs of our clients.
-As such, FXTM is proud to offer its traders the choice of two of the industry’s leading forex trading platforms; MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+As a leading global broker, FXTM are committed to providing services tailored to the needs of our clients.
+As such, we’re s proud to offer our traders the choice of two of the industry’s leading forex trading platforms; MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 They are both available on a PC, Mac, mobile (iOS and Android) or tablet.

-These platforms, combined with innovative services such as FXTM’s Pivot Point tool and FXTM Invest, as well an award-winning customer support team, ensures FXTM traders have the resources they need to trade with confidence.
+These platforms, combined with innovative services such as FXTM’s Pivot Point tool and FXTM Invest, as well an award-winning Customer Support team, ensures FXTM traders have all the resources they need to trade with confidence.

 You can find out more about our trading platforms, or download MT4 and MT5 from our trading platforms page.